Revolution Academy Teams Overview

 Many Revolution youth players car pool with other players who live nearby.
 The Revolution staff helps connect players who may live close by so they can coordinate transportation to and from training sessions and local home matches.

-The Revolution Youth Teams play a very regionalized regular-season schedule focused in New England, New York and the Middle Atlantic.
+The Revolution youth teams play a very regionalized regular-season schedule focused in New England, New York and Montreal, Canada.

 In general, players’ families are responsible for transportation to games played in New England.
-For the Under-16 and Under-18 teams, these include home games and matches at FC Greater Boston (Cambridge, Mass.), Seacoast United (Epping, N.H.), Oakwood (Portland, Conn.) and South Central Premier (Bridgeport, Conn.).
+These include home games and matches at FC Bolts Celtic (Cambridge, Mass.), Seacoast United (Epping, N.H.), Oakwood SC (Portland, Conn.) and BSC CT Academy (Bridgeport, Conn.).

-The teams travel by bus to most games played in New York, New Jersey and Pennsylvania, and fly commercially to games in Maryland and Washington, D.C., as well as U.S. Soccer Development Academy Showcases and postseason events.
+The teams travel by bus to most games played in New York and Montreal, and fly commercially to U.S. Soccer Development Academy Showcases and postseason events.

 Other Player & Family Resources